-Understanding how USPS, UPS, and other carriers in the U.S. handle domestic shipping pricing can be a little daunting.
-They set their prices according to shipping zones, and how much you pay usually depends on which zone the destination lies in.
+Understanding how USPS, UPS, and other shipping carriers in the U.S. handle domestic shipping pricing can be a little daunting.
+Shipping carriers set their prices according to shipping zones, and how much you pay usually depends on which zone the destination lies in.
 USPS, for example, divides the 50 states into eight zones, designated 1-8.
 Simple enough, right?
 The confusing part is that the zones are not fixed.
 The zone in which a destination (i.e., the ship to) city exists will change depending on the origin (i.e., the ship from) city.

-However, let’s say you are shipping from Simple Global’s warehouse in Cypress, California.
+However, let’s say you are shipping from Simple Global’s fulfillment center in Cypress, California.
 The destination is still Cleveland, but now you are shipping to Zone 8.
 The rule of thumb is this: the further away the destination is from the origin, the higher the zone number.
 And the higher the zone number, the more you are going to pay for shipping.

 You might see USPS zones as high as 13.
 Zones 9-13 are for U.S. territories outside the 50 states and Puerto Rico; e.g., Guam and APO (military) addresses.
 The prices for shipping to these zones are much higher than zones 1-8 due to the greater distance, and the fact that these locations are usually overseas.

 One thing to be aware of is that not all USPS services use zones for pricing.
 For example, First Class Mail is zone-free.
 The shipping cost is based only on the weight of the package—shipping a 12 ounce package to the next town over costs the same amount as shipping it to the other side of the country.

 UPS zones work similarly, but UPS does not use zone 1.
 For the 48 contiguous states (that is, all the states except Alaska and Hawaii), there are seven zones, designated 2-8.
 In addition, there are three special zones: